-In the early stages, vision is corrected using glasses or contact lenses.
-In advanced cases, treatment was typically a corneal graft, known as penetrating keratoplasty, where the central 7-8mm of the cornea is removed and replaced by a healthy donor cornea.
-Recurrence of the condition in the healthy cornea is very rare.
-More recently, a technique called lamellar keratoplasty has become popular, in which only the front layers of the cornea are removed and replaced by layers from a donor cornea, leaving the deeper layers of the cornea in place.
-Other techniques include intra-stromal rings.
-In this procedure, ring segments made from PMMA are inserted into the cornea through small incisions.
-By careful positioning of the ring segments, the steepness of the cone can be reduced.
-The technique is safe, though somewhat unpredictable, and has the advantage that it is reversible – the segments can be removed or repositioned if necessary.
-Cross-linking the cornea is a novel treatment that aims to mimic the natural ageing/strengthening process by artificially inducing molecular cross-links to stabilise the cornea.
-It can be used in combination with intra-stromal rings or alone.
+In the early stages of keratoconus, vision is corrected using glasses or contact lenses.
+In some cases, the condition naturally stabilises over time but in others, the cornea continues to get progressively thinner and weaker.
+In some advanced cases, treatment may take the form of a full-thickness corneal graft, known as penetrating keratoplasty, where the central 7-8 mm of the cornea is removed and replaced with a healthy donor cornea.
+Other surgical options include partial thickness corneal grafts (lamellar keratoplasty), in which only the front-most layers of the keratoconic cornea are removed and replaced with healthy donor tissue, or the use of intra-stromal rings.
+In the latter procedure, ring segments, made from PMMA, are inserted into the cornea through small incisions.
+By careful positioning of the ring segments, the steepness of the cornea can be reduced.
+The technique, although somewhat unpredictable, is safe and has the advantage that it is reversible – the segments can be removed or repositioned if necessary.
+Corneal cross-linking is a novel therapy that aims to halt keratoconus progression by mimicking the natural stiffening of the cornea that occurs with age.
+The treatment uses riboflavin and UVA to create additional molecular cross-links within the tissue to stiffen the cornea and prevent further shape change.